henrychris/frontend-mentors-henrychris/qr-code-component-main/README.md

 - Learned to use CSS variables.
 - Learned to use CSS resets.
 - Learned the very basics of Flex, although I need to review it.
-- Learned to center an element by setting a `width` and setting left and right margins to `auto`.
+- Learned to center an element by setting a `max-width` and setting left and right margins to `auto`.

 ### Continued development